cantikapf/IR-study-companion/_chapters/044-regionalism-in-southeast-asia-asean-community/050-asean-community.md

 The AEC Blueprint outlines strategic measures such as trade liberalization, service liberalization, investment liberalization, and freer flows of capital.
 It aims to accelerate regional integration in priority sectors through 'ASEAN Integration Initiatives.'

-While progress has been made, the AEC faces challenges such as eliminating non-tariff barriers, unifying standards and conformance, disputing resolution mechanisms, and addressing the development gap between ASEAN members.
+While progress has been made, the AEC faces challenges such as eliminating non-tariff barriers, unifying standards and conformance, disputing resolution mechanisms, and addressing the development gap between **ASEAN members**.

 ## Socio-Cultural Community